2024 Blister Care

 Southwest Va

 I have never had a blister get infected.
 In a military situation where corrective action can't be taken for some reason, perhaps.
 An open wound, exposure to swamp water, etc, sure it could get infected.
-With treatment and application of a product to prevent bacterial growth, I can't see it.
+With timely treatment and application of a product to prevent bacterial growth, I can't see it.

 Taping is the best prevention where it works, back of heel mostly.
 Liner socks with wool/synthetic blend on top is what I use.
 Years ago my outer socks were 100% wool but the new wool/synthetic blends provide more cushion.
 Cotton socks are a blister waiting to happen.
 Keeping your socks dry so your skin stays as dry as possible is crucial.
 Obviously there are practical limitations but if you get your socks wet they need to be changed.
 I got my sock tops wet once and thought it would be OK because in the boot was not wet.
 The water drained down the sock tops into the boot and started to cause a problem.
 Should have changed them right off.